 Burlington-based writer covering Vermont's cannabis industry since 2023.
 Visits every licensed dispensary in the state, tests products, and reads the CCB rulebook so you don't have to.

 The most interesting thing happening in Vermont cannabis is the craft cultivation scene.
-Vermont's Tier 1 license class β which caps cultivation at 1,000 square feet indoor or 5,000 square feet outdoor β was deliberately designed to foster small, owner-operated farms rather than industrial cultivation.
+Vermont's Tier 1 license class β which caps cultivation at 1,000 square feet of plant canopy, indoor or outdoor (or fewer than 125 plants outdoors) β was deliberately designed to foster small, owner-operated farms rather than industrial cultivation.
 Five years in, the result is a scene with more distinct voices than most legal markets.

 This isn't a comprehensive roster.
 It's a look at what makes Vermont craft flower different and how to recognize it on a Vermont dispensary menu.